Nar Phu valley Trek

-Nar Phu valley trek is exotic experience in Annapurna region.
-The breathtaking view of high altitude culture, ancient monasteries, and villages of Nar and Phu are awesome.
-Nar Phu has been opened to visitors only since 2003 till now many travelers exploring due to its distinct thing.
-These valleys have been home to Tibetan inhabitants and people and their culture have remained more similar with Tibetan.
-Since its remoteness and more proximity to Tibet, very few trekkers have explored virtually untouched villages.
-Kangla pass 5315m, high peaks, glaciers, remote villages, narrow canyons, Buddist art and amazing rock formations are the genuine Attraction of Nar Phu Valley Trek.
+Nar Phu valley trek is exotic experience in Koto Manang.
+The breathtaking view of high altitude culture, ancient monasteries.
+The villages of Nar and Phu are awesome.
+Nar Phu has been opened to visitors only since 2003 till now many travelers exploring due to hidden trek.
+These valleys have been home to the Tibetan inhabitants.
+People and their culture have remained more similar with Tibetan.
+Since its remoteness and more proximity to Tibet, very few trekkers have explored virtually untouched villages every year.
+Kangla pass 5315m, high peaks, glaciers, remote villages, narrow canyons are the best.
+Buddist art and amazing rock formations are the genuine Attraction of Nar Phu Valley Trek.

 Submit your review